East Midlands Parkway railway station: Description

+The station lies in south-west Nottinghamshire, close to the boundaries with Leicestershire and Derbyshire, between the stations at Loughborough, Long Eaton and Attenborough.

 History

 Building work commenced on the new £25.5 million station on 19 December 2007.
 It was due to be completed by 14 December 2008, but did not finally open until 26 January 2009.

 The train operating company Midland Mainline was, until October 2006, responsible for the project, which remained in the planning stages for several years for the want of a small piece of land needed for the project.
 Responsibility was then transferred to Network Rail which anticipated expenditure of £5 million in 2006/07 and £8 million in 2007/08.

-In its first year of operation the station was used by over 250,000 passengers.
+In its first year of operation, the station was used by over 250,000 passengers.